Skip to main content

 Fluvoxamine

-Not recommended by the Panel for the treatment of COVID-19.
-Currently under investigation in clinical trials.
+Not recommended by the Panel for the treatment of COVID-19 in nonhospitalized patients.

 Doses for COVID-19 in Clinical Trials